-The main liquid in pastry cream is milk but for a richer cream, you can replace a part of it (or all of it) with heavy cream.
-It is best to use full-fat milk for the best flavor and thickness.
+The main liquid in pastry cream is milk.
+For a richer cream, you can replace part of it (or all of it) with heavy cream as we’ll be doing today.
+It’s best to use full-fat milk for optimal flavor and thickness.

 The liquid is generally heated with part of the sugar and then slowly added to the egg-sugar-starch mixture.
 This step called tempering raises the temperature of the eggs slowly without cooking them and helps dissolve the sugar.
 You are actually giving yourself a head-start in the cooking process and once you’ve mixed all your ingredients, boiling the pastry cream should only take a few minutes.

-If you wish to add flavorings such as a vanilla bean, you could simmer it with the liquid.
-For maximum flavor however, you could split the vanilla bean and place it in the milk (or other liquid used) the night before.
+If you wish to add flavorings such as a vanilla bean, you can simmer it with the liquid.
+For maximum flavor however, split the vanilla bean and place it in the milk (or other liquid used) the night before.

 Granulated sugar is generally used.
 Add more or less depending on how sweet you would like your pastry cream to be.

-Eggs add flavor, color and richness (especially the egg yolks) to the pastry cream but will also thicken the cream when the egg proteins coagulate.
+Egg yolks add flavor, color and richness to the pastry cream and act as a thickener when the egg proteins coagulate.